Makalu base camp trek

-Upon arrival in Kathmandu, Tribhuvan International Airport, we will receive you with private vehicle and transfer to hotel in Kathmandu within B/B plan.
+Upon arrival in Kathmandu, Tribhuvan International Airport, we will receive you with a private vehicle and transfer to the hotel in Kathmandu with breakfast plan.
 Our representative will give you information about Makalu base camp trek further programs.

 Day 02 : Kathmandu city – World Heritage sites (1348m) sightseeing.

-All aspects of gear and conditions are discussed to make sure you’re fully prepared for the trip, and any last minute questions answered.
+All aspects of gear and conditions are discussed to make sure you’re fully prepared for the trip, and any last-minute questions answered.
 After lunch, we explore this medieval capital.
 We visit Boudhanath, also known as little Tibet.
-Then we visit Pashupatinath, holy temple of Hindu where cremation takes place by the holy river Bagmati.
+Then we visit Pashupatinath, holy temple of Hindu where the cremation takes place by the holy river Bagmati.
 Later we visit Kathmandu Durbar Square and Syambhunath Stupa.
-And transfer to hotel.
+And transfer to the hotel.